h-jimenez/study-projects/Internship/readme.md

 We recorded in a studio various instrument players.
 Concerning motion capture, we used Move.ai recommended workflow using 6 GoPros Hero 10 and professional lighting.
 For the audio, we used Oktava Mk12 microphones.
 Move.ai processes all video files and gives us an ```.fbx``` file containing a default animated model.
 I imported both ```.fbx``` and ```.wav``` files to crop them to the same length using Blender so I can then put them in the AAPanalyzer software.
 We fill in the semantic data and export the ```.aap``` file.

 Before concatenating files, we analyze audio and movement descriptors.
 For audio, we mainly used the attack time and the spectral centroid.
-For movement, we created a "Quantity of Movement" descriptor which which quantifies the acceleration of a specific bone in the model, reflecting it's movement intensity.
+For movement, we created a "Quantity of Movement" descriptor which which quantifies the acceleration of a specific bone in the model, reflecting its movement intensity.
 We store these data in the ```.json``` file in the signal data category.
 They can be used to classify gestures.

 <img src="../Resources/jsoninfo.png" width="418" height="300">